-Complete, Inc. was hired to work as experts in this builder liability claim on this commercial class a office space.
+Complete, Inc. was hired to work as experts in this water intrusion builder liability claim on this commercial class an office space.
 There were a number of issues ranging from the weeps in the bricks, simulated slate roof and grade problems.

 The simulated slate was a fiber reinforced product that was having challenges at the valleys and at some of the fasteners and clips.
 This appears to be symptomatic of may of these “concrete” products.
 They appear to spall, flake, swell and otherwise become damaged.